Lukeezzeddin/USBRetroButWorseProbably/README.md

 ```
 cd /c/users/lukee/git
 ```
-in MSYS2 MinGW64, you start out in a weird spot, so run ```cd ..``` twice and then go to whatever your drive is called, mine is called c
+in MSYS2 MinGW64, you start out in a weird spot, so if you don't know where you are, run ```cd ..``` twice and then go to whatever your drive is called, mine is called c

 4. Clone and update submodules for both repos